The Move: Shazam

-Jeff Lynne and a new direction
+1970–1971: Jeff Lynne and Looking On

-Upon Wayne's departure, the Move jettisoned Walsh as manager and returned to Arden.
+Upon Wayne's departure, The Move jettisoned Walsh as manager and returned to Arden.
 Lynne agreed to join the band as a second guitarist and pianist, enthused by Wood's ELO idea.
 Wood also wanted a second songwriter in the band to relieve the pressure on himself.
 The band's first recording with Lynne was a single, "Brontosaurus".
-Feeling nervous as the band were about to go on stage for a television spot for the song, Wood spontaneously combed his hair out to make it look wild and applied black-and-white makeup with a star in the middle of his forehead, thus birthing the "Wizzard" image he would use extensively in his post-Move career and helping define the Move's image for the rest of their run.
+Feeling nervous as the band were about to go on stage for a television spot for the song, Wood spontaneously combed his hair out to make it look wild and applied black-and-white makeup with a star in the middle of his forehead, thus birthing the "Wizzard" image he would use extensively in his post-Move career and helping define The Move's image for the rest of their run.
 Soon afterward, the band toured Ireland and Germany.
 In August 1970, the group was the lead act at the Knighton Rock Festival, staged in the small Radnorshire town of Knighton.
-In a radio interview, Bevan stated that the Move had ceased playing all of their prior songs except for "I Can Hear the Grass Grow" and were now playing mostly originals except for a few re-arranged covers (such as "She's a Woman"), as the band transitioned from mainstream pop toward progressive rock with its new alignment.
+In a radio interview, Bevan stated that The Move had ceased playing all of their prior songs except for "I Can Hear the Grass Grow" and were now playing mostly originals except for a few re-arranged covers (such as "She's a Woman"), as the band transitioned from mainstream pop toward progressive rock with its new alignment.